-Torrenting is still one of the fastest ways to share large files, but it also exposes users to real privacy and security risks.
-When you download or seed a torrent, your real IP address becomes visible to everyone in the swarm — fellow peers, monitoring companies, and potential attackers.
-Copyright groups routinely join torrent swarms to log IPs, send warning letters, or initiate legal actions.
-ISPs also monitor P2P traffic, throttle speeds, block torrent websites, or forward infringement notices.
+Torrenting is still one of the quickest ways to move big files around — but it comes with very real privacy and security downsides.
+When you download or seed, your real IP is visible to everyone in the swarm: other peers, monitoring firms, and sometimes attackers.
+Copyright groups often join swarms just to log IPs and send warnings or start legal actions.
+ISPs can also watch P2P traffic, throttle it, block torrent sites, or pass along infringement notices.

 Without a VPN, your IP is openly displayed in every swarm.
 Copyright holders often join popular torrents specifically to capture IPs of downloaders.
 A VPN hides your real IP and replaces it with the VPN server’s IP, protecting you from monitoring, legal threats, and malicious peers.